nawka12/KayClipper/README.md

 ## Building the Executable

+For convenience, pre-built executables for Windows are available on the [Releases page](https://github.com/nawka12/KayClipper/releases).
+If you prefer to build it yourself, follow the steps below.

 This project can be packaged into a single `.exe` file for easy distribution on Windows.

 1.  **Install all dependencies**, including `pyinstaller`: